In this article:

 Fidelity's saving recommendations assume that an individual has saved 15% of their annual income every year since age 25 and that they invest 50% of their retirement savings in stocks.

-Starting to save for retirement as early as possible will allow you to take greater advantage of compounding.
+Starting to save for retirement as early as possible will allow you to take greater advantage of compounding interest.
 Compounding allows you to earn investment returns on not only your contributions but on your previous returns as well.
+Stocks may allow for better compounding interest than placing your money in a traditional savings account.
 Investing in stocks rather than only in low-risk, low-reward investments like cash and bonds allows for investment returns that, historically, average about 10% per year (about 7% after adjusting for inflation).

 The type of investment account you can use to save for retirement often depends on whether you're employed by a company that offers a workplace retirement plan.
 But anyone can, and should, save for retirement, no matter their employment arrangement.
 Here are your options: